 The concept of time has been a hotly debated subject for many years.
 The classical Newtonian theory considers time as an absolute characteristic of the universe, independent from our location.
 It is regarded as a straight passage of events that defines past, present and future.

-Most of us are familiar with the idea of how time can “fly” when we are occupied or having fun.
-Alternatively it seems to stand still when we are waiting to hear some important news for example.
-This is because how we have been taught about time is as a fixed dimension (hours, minutes and seconds), yet how we perceive time is not always so accurate.
+Most of us are familiar with the idea of how time can ‘fly’ when we are occupied or having fun.
+Alternatively, it seems to stand still when we are waiting to hear some important news for example.
+This is because of how we have been taught about time as a fixed dimension (hours, minutes and seconds), yet how we perceive time is not always so accurate.

 From a neuroscience perspective, our brains take in a whole bunch of information from our senses and organises it in a way that makes sense to us, before we ever perceive it.
 Our senses like touch and taste, are located in specific parts of our brains.
 Whereas our sense of time is woven throughout various regions of the brain.
 So what we think is our sense of time is actually just a whole bunch of information presented to us in a particular way, as determined by our brains.

-According to British physicist and author Julian Barbour, what our mind records are moments that he calls “nows” and what we perceive as the passage of time is just our move through a succession of “nows”.
-While these may be interpreted by our conscious as the passage of time from the past to the future, they may be interpreted the reverse for another observer in another reference point.
+According to British physicist and author Julian Barbour, what our mind records are moments that he calls ‘nows’ and what we perceive as the passage of time is just our move through a succession of ‘nows’.
+While these may be interpreted by our consciousness as the passage of time from the past to the future, they may be interpreted the reverse for another observer in another reference point.

-Researcher at the University of Kent, whose results were published in the journal for Consciousness and Cognition, showed that the “meditators” who listened to a 10-minute mindfulness meditation exercise, which guided them to concentrate on the movement of their breath throughout their body, were able to experience time as passing more slowly.
+Researchers revealed that the ‘meditators’ who listened to minute mindfulness meditation exercise, which guided them to concentrate on the movement of their breath throughout their body, were able to experience time as passing more slowly.
 Remarkably, they saw this effect after just a single 10-minute meditation, among participants who had no prior meditation experience.